pkulchenko/fullmoon/README.md

-In addition to registering templates from a string, the templates can be loaded and registered from a file or a directory using the same `setTemplate` function, but passing a table with the folder and a list of mappings from file extensions to template types to load.
+In addition to registering templates from a string, the templates can be loaded and registered from a file or a directory using the same `setTemplate` function, but passing a table with the directory and a list of mappings from file extensions to template types to load.
 For example, calling `fm.setTemplate({"/views/", tmpl = "fmt"})` loads all `*.tmpl` files from the `/views/` directory (and its subdirectories) and